 How about a little virtual reality parkour action?
 Stride is a VR parkour game, so be careful not to look down if you have vertigo.
 Where all of the other games on this list just ask you to press keys to climb up walls, in Stride your real arms are directly pulling you up ledges and helping you soar through a complex of obstacles.

 Throw in some enemies and a little pew-pew action (your arms and the weapon) and you have yourself an exhilarating freerunning experience.
 You can get Stride on Steam.

 Prince of Persia: The Sands of Time

 If we were all going to credit one game for popularising the idea of parkour in games, it has to be Ubisoft’s Prince of Persia: The Sands of Time.
-The 2003 classic took platforming games 3D and introduced many to the idea of vaulting and wall-running your way to victory and it continues to be a fan favourite – so loved that Ubisoft has announced a remake that will be coming to PC in January 2021.
+The 2003 classic took platforming games 3D and introduced many to the idea of vaulting and wall-running your way to victory and it continues to be a fan favorite – so loved that Ubisoft has announced an upcoming remake that will be coming to PC.

 Prince of Persia is for people who want a little nostalgia or those who want to explore the origins of one of the most popular game mechanics of this generation of games.
 If you want to experience the original in all its polygonal beauty, then you can buy it from Steam, however, it might be worth holding out for the release of the remake as that will include the original Prince of Persia game, too.